Custom Duty in India: Meaning, Types, Calculation, Payment, and Latest Rates

 • Supports welfare and development: Revenue from customs duty is often directed towards key sectors like education, healthcare, transport, and rural development, promoting overall economic progress.

-What are the factors affecting the calculation of customs duty?
+Factors affecting the calculation of customs duty

 How to calculate customs duty in India?